TrystanLea/blog/pages/en/transport.md

 **Increasing occupancy**<br>
 The average load factor for buses is very low and could be increased substantially without adding additional vehicle miles.
 The average number of passengers per vehicle in London in 2017/2018 was 20.2, almost twice the national average, a load factor of ~30-50% depending on bus capacity.
 At 4.2 kWh/vehicle.km, 20.2 passengers would reduce the per passenger energy consumption to 0.207 kWh/p.km and per passenger CO2 emissions to 84gCO2/mile or 52gCO2/km.

+28 passengers per vehicle would result in an ICE bus energy consumption of 0.150 kWh/p.km<br>
+40 passengers per vehicle would result in an ICE bus energy consumption of 0.105 kWh/p.km<br>
+50 passengers per vehicle would result in an ICE bus energy consumption of 0.084 kWh/p.km<br>

 **References.**

 1. TSGB0101.ods